0bMERLIN/PocketML/docs/Guide.md

 ```python
 import directory.mymodule;
 ```
+>Note: Module imports are relative, but the lib/ folder is accessible from anywhere!
+>From the syntax, you can see that importing modules from a higher-up directory ("../something.ml")
+>is not possible.

 Imports can also be selective (only importing _some_ names from a module).
 Modules can also be aliased (given an explicit name).